 Microsoft has loaded Office with a lot of features.
 For example, previously for editing a PDF, we need to rely on other tools.
-But with Office 2019/2016/2013, you can edit PDFs very easily.
-There are a lot of examples of such kind.
+But with Office 2021/19, you can edit PDFs very easily.
+There are a lot of examples of such kinds.
 As a concern of security, Office components have always warned you about the links which are harmful.
-So if you embed such links in any of the components, you will receive a warning pop up.
+So if you embed such links in any of the components, you will receive a warning pop-up.

 The blacklisted sites, as per Bing and Google, are generally considered as harmful links as far as Office components are concerned.
 But sometimes, you may get false positives and Office may display a harmful link warning.
 If you would like to disable the hyperlink warnings alert feature, this article will show you how to do it.